 Roofing Terms You Should Know

-The more you know about your home’s roof, the better you’ll appreciate the professionalism and skills that Tittle Brothers Construction brings to roofing in Lincoln Park.
+The more you know about your home’s roof, the better you’ll appreciate the professionalism and skills that Tittle Brothers Construction brings to roofing in Southgate.
 Here are some terms you will hear during the process of roofing repair or replacement.

 Rooftop fungus that can leave dark stains on roofing.